vial-kb/vial-gui/README.md

 ### Please visit [get.vial.today](https://get.vial.today/) to get started with Vial

-Vial is an open-source cross-platform (Windows, Linux and Mac) GUI and a QMK fork for configuring your keyboard in real time, similar to VIA.
+Vial is an open-source cross-platform (Windows, Linux and Mac) GUI and a QMK fork for configuring your keyboard in real time.

 ![](https://get.vial.today/img/vial-win-1.png)